kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 1. Add the "Export" procedure.
 2. Type `pdf` next to `File extension`.
-3. Select an option in `Perform export for:`.
-To export a single image, select `Entire image at once`.
+3. Select an option in `Perform export:`.
+To export a single image, select `For the entire image at once`.
-4. If needed and if `Entire image at once` was selected, adjust `Image filename pattern` as seen fit.
+4. If needed and if `For the entire image at once` was selected, adjust `Image filename pattern` as seen fit.
 5. Specifically for the PDF format, you need to check `Layers as pages` when the native PDF export dialog is shown.
 Otherwise, only a single page will be exported.
 6. You may also want to uncheck the "Use layer size" procedure to use the image size (since PDF pages have the same dimensions), otherwise you might obtain unexpected results.